djthorne333/NLP-CNN-Subreddit-Sorter-Heroku-App/README.md

 ## Issues with data:
-* We only have about a thousand data points to train with, This is certainly not ideal for a nueral network.
+* We only have about a thousand data points to train with, which is certainly not ideal for a nueral network.
 Also, posts that include links without a lot of context will be difficult for this model to classify.

 ## Results:
 * Model accuracy using custom word2vec :62%